lautiilarosa/lautiilarosa/README.md

 ## 🌤 About Me
 - I’m currently learning **Python, Java,PostgreSQL** and others.
 - I am looking to develop my programming skills, learn new technologies and continue coding.
-- I like listening to music, listening to video games, watching anime and code.
+- I like listening to music,playing video games, watching anime and code.

 ## 🛠️ Languages and Tools
 **Programming:**